 It attaches and detaches quickly so that it can be used on your boat, or easily dismounted to then take on shore.

 This is largely down to its mounting brackets.
-These are sturdy and reliable enough to trust when mounted onto your boat, but also easy enough to unmount and take away with you.
+These are sturdy and reliable enough to trust when mounted onto your boat, but also easy enough to dismount and take away with you.
 It should fit most boat rails or sides.

 Crucially, the Cuisinart doesn’t suffer from the same issues of hot spots or flare-ups that other small grills do.

 Annoyingly, it isn’t the most fuel efficient of appliances, and can easily burn through a 16 ounce tank in one single use.
 However I would add that this is quite common with small grills like this one.